-Item No. 7: Ratification of remuneration payable to the Cost Auditors for the financial year 2020-21
+Item No. 3: To ratify the remuneration payable to the Cost Auditors for the financial year 2021-22

 The Board of Directors of the Company, upon the recommendation of the Audit Committee, approved the appointment of M/s.
-Sagar & Associates, Cost Accountants, Hyderabad, to conduct the audit of the cost records of the Company for the financial year ended 31st March 2020-21 at a remuneration of Rs.
-1,00,000/- (Rupees One Lakh only) plus applicable taxes and reimbursement of out-of-pocket expenses at actuals, incurred in connection with the audit.
+Sagar & Associates, Cost Accountants, Hyderabad, to conduct the audit of the cost records of the Company for the financial year 2021-22 at a remuneration of ₹ 1,00,000/- (Rupees One lakh only) plus applicable taxes and reimbursement of out-of-pocket expenses at actuals, incurred in connection with the audit.

-In terms of the provisions of Section 148 of the Act with the Companies (Audit and Auditors) Rules, 2014, the remuneration payable to the Cost Auditors is to be ratified by the members of the Company.
-Accordingly, consent of the members is being sought for passing the resolution as set out in item no. 7 of the notice for ratification of the remuneration payable to the cost Auditor for the financial year ended 31st March 2021.
+In terms of the provisions of Section 148 of the Act read with the Companies (Audit and Auditors) Rules, 2014, the remuneration payable to the Cost Auditors is to be ratified by the members of the Company.
+Accordingly, consent of the members is being sought for passing the resolution as set out in item no. 3 of the notice for ratification of the remuneration payable to the cost Auditor for the financial year 2021-22.

-Accordingly, the Board of Directors recommends the resolution at Item No. 7 of the notice for approval of the members by way of Ordinary Resolution.
+Accordingly, the Board of Directors recommends the resolution at item no. 3 of the notice for approval of the members by way of Ordinary Resolution.
 None of the Directors, Key Managerial Personnel or their relatives are in any way concerned or interested, financially or otherwise in the aforesaid resolution.

-Item No. 8: Related Party Transactions (RPT) with Tata Projects Limited (TPL)
+Item No. 4: To enter into Related Party Transactions (RPTs) with Tata Projects Limited (TPL)

-The Company is engaged in the business as EPC contractor in the field of Oil, Gas and Hydrocarbon Processing Industry, specialized in Tankages, Piping, and other Mechanical Packages.
-The Company, in the ordinary course of business, enters into transactions with Tata Projects Limited (TPL) for sale, purchase or supply of goods or materials, leasing of property and availing or rendering of services.
+The Company is engaged in the business of EPC contracting in the field of Oil, Gas and Hydrocarbon Processing Industry, specialized in Tankages, Piping, and other Mechanical Packages.
+The Company, in the ordinary course of business, enters into transactions with Tata Projects Limited (TPL) for sale, purchase or supply of any goods or materials; sell, dispose, buy, rent, lease property of any kind; and availing or rendering of services.